agda/agda/doc/user-manual/language/reflection.lagda.rst

     declareData      : Name → Nat → Type → TC ⊤

     -- Define a declared datatype.
 The datatype must have been declared using -- 'declareData`.
-The second argument is a list of pairs in which each pair -- is the name of a constructor and its type. defineData       : Name → List (Σ Name (λ _ → Type)) → TC ⊤
+The second argument is a list of triples in which each triple -- is the name of a constructor, its erasure status and its type. defineData       : Name → List (Σ Name (λ _ → Σ Quantity (λ _ → Type))) → TC ⊤

     -- Define a declared function.
 The function may have been declared using -- 'declareDef' or with an explicit type signature in the program.